Here is the Real Cost of Applying to College

 2. Road trips or flights to visit colleges.

-Almost half of all freshmen surveyed by The 2019 UCLA Freshman survey felt that campus visits were very important in selecting the college they attended.
-But visiting colleges can be expensive.
-When you add up the cost of flights, overnight accommodations, and eating out, your costs can add up quickly.
+Almost half of all freshmen surveyed by the 2019 UCLA Freshman survey felt that campus visits were very important in selecting the college they attended.
+But visiting colleges can be costly.
+When you add up the cost of flights, driving or car rentals, overnight accommodations, and eating out, a trip to the campus store for sweatshirts and baseball caps can add up quickly.
+Some campuses have parking fees on campus, and many are in small college towns with very expensive hotels and restaurants.

 3. College entrance exam fees.